Okikiola-Michael/random_forest_lulc/RF_Sentinel.md

-/*
-Author: Okikiola Michael Alegbeleye (alegbeleyeokiki@gmail.com)
+## Author: Okikiola Michael Alegbeleye (alegbeleyeokiki@gmail.com)

-Using publicly available resources, this script was developed to perform a random forest classification using Sentinel 2 images for a given study location (Here, we used Omo Forest in Nigeria).
+Using publicly available resources, this script was developed to perform a random forest classification using Landsat 9 images for a given study location (Here, we used Omo Forest in Nigeria).

 This script is free and by using/adapting it or any data derived with it,